abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### nspin

 - **Type**: Integer
 - **Description**: Number of spin components of wave functions.
 There are only two choices now: 1 or 2, meaning non spin or collinear spin.
+For case of [noncollinear polarized](http://abacus.deepmodeling.com/en/latest/advanced/scf/spin.html#noncollinear-spin-polarized-calculations), nspin will be auto set to 4 but no need to specify in INPUT by users.
 - **Default**: 1

 ### smearing_method